Keyboard shortcuts

 Profile Implementations

 jacquard-mem-node-profile, jacquard-mem-link-profile, and jacquard-reference-client are Jacquard’s in-tree profile and composition crates.
-The two mem-* crates model node and link inputs without importing routing logic. jacquard-adapter sits beside them as the reusable support crate for transport/profile implementers.
+The two mem-* crates model node and link inputs without importing routing logic. jacquard-host-support sits beside them as the reusable support crate for transport/profile implementers.
 The reference client composes those profile implementations with jacquard-router and the in-tree routing engines to exercise the full shared routing path in tests.

 Ownership Boundary

-Profile crates are Observed.
-They model capability advertisement, transport carriage, and link-level state.
-They do not plan routes, issue canonical handles, publish route truth, or interpret routing policy.
 Canonical route ownership remains on the router, and engine-private runtime state remains inside the routing engine.
 This keeps profile code reusable across routing engines and prevents observational fixtures from drifting into shadow control planes.

 jacquard-core types flow through these crates unchanged.
 Node, NodeProfile, NodeState, Link, LinkEndpoint, LinkState, and ServiceDescriptor keep their shared-model shape end to end.
 The mem-* crates wrap builders around those shared objects instead of replacing or reshaping them, and the reference client hands the constructed world picture to the router as a plain Observation<Configuration>.